TimoSavi/ceif/docs/tweaking.md

 ### Results

 #### Extended isolation forest with revised algorithm
-Following table presents some score maps using anomaly scores 0, 0.5, max and average score.
+Following table presents some score maps using anomaly scores 0, 0.5, 0.5s (with scaling), max and average score.
 Max score is calculated using the sample value having larges anonaly score.
 Average score is the sample average score adjusted by standard deviation.
 Sample values are printed using black.
 Outlier area is printed using color and non outlier are is white.